stackbit-projects/mobile-app-71fb8/content/pages/about.md

     title: What's our deal you ask?
     testimonials:
       - quote: >
-          # It’s great to see someone taking action while still maintaining a
+          # We made this really great app, and we can't wait for you to use it
-          sustainable fish supply to home cooks.
+          and tell us what you think
         styles:
           self:
             margin: